mentos1386/OpenCrest/README.md

 ```

 Data is returned as object, with whom you can interact and in feature you will be able to get additional data from objects that it is in relationship with.

+## License
+The MIT License (MIT).
+Please see [License File](https://github.com/mentos1386/OpenCrest/blob/master/LICENSE) for more information.